What is Parkinson’s Disease?

 Even though the amount of research concerning chiropractic techniques to manage Parkinson’s symptoms is limited, one thing is clear:

-chiropractic treatment is an up and coming method for managing symptoms of Parkinson’s disease.
+Chiropractic treatment is an up and coming method for managing symptoms of Parkinson’s disease.
+To learn more, schedule an initial consultation, including a comprehensive evaluation and first treatment.